thenurulislam/thenurulislam/README.md

 - 👋 Hi, I’m Nurul Islam
 - 👀 I’m interested in Web Development project
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning MERN steak Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...